List of cults of personality: Malawi

 A vast cult of personality was fostered around Hastings Banda, who ruled Malawi from independence in 1964 until 1994.
 Banda was referred to with numerous titles of praise, including some with religious connotations such as "Moses", "Messiah", and "Saviour".
 In 1971 Banda was declared President for Life, with his official title becoming "His Excellency the Life President of the Republic of Malawi, Ngwazi Dr. H. Kamuzu Banda"; the title ngwazi means "chief of chiefs" or "great lion" in Chichewa.
 His birthday was declared a public holiday, "Kamuzu Day".
 Although many expressions of the cult around Banda were removed after his ouster in 1994, it was reported in 2009 that a revival was happening: a grandiose mausoleum had been built for his remains, monuments to him were being erected, the main airport and biggest stadium were named after him, and Kamuzu Day was reinstated as a public holiday.

 Mongolia

 An example of the very few socialist cults of personality to emerge outside of the Soviet Union prior to the end of World War II is the posthumous cult in the Mongolian People's Republic around Damdin Sükhbaatar, who founded the Mongolian People's Revolutionary Party (MPRP) and led the Mongolian Revolution of 1921, and the cult of his successor Khorloogiin Choibalsan from the end of the 1930s, who largely copied the policies and leadership style of Joseph Stalin.
 Statues of Choibalsan were omnipresent, and a city continues to carry his name.
 After Choibalsan's death in 1952 his legacy began to be reevaluated – a development similar to de-Stalinization in the Soviet Union – and in January 1962 a resolution of the MPRP's Central Committee condemned the personality cult around him.

+Panama

+The personality cult of Manuel Noriega developed during his rule as the de facto leader of Panama between 1983 and 1989.
+Although less elaborate than the highly institutionalized personality cults of leaders such as Joseph Stalin or Kim Il Sung, it centered on the glorification of Noriega as the embodiment of Panamanian nationalism and the defender of the country's sovereignty during its confrontation with the United States.

+Noriega cultivated a personalized public image under the sobriquet El Man, a nickname closely associated with his leadership and public persona.

+Official propaganda increasingly portrayed him as the indispensable leader of Panama, while his image appeared on portraits and murals displayed in public spaces alongside nationalist slogans.

+Public demonstrations and official ceremonies frequently celebrated Noriega personally.
+His birthday was commemorated with rallies and public festivities, with contemporary photographs showing him greeting supporters during his 1988 birthday celebration.
+As political tensions with the United States intensified during the late 1980s, the regime increasingly relied on nationalist rhetoric and personalized propaganda portraying Noriega as the nation's defender against foreign intervention.